DavSanchez/Antiguos-Imperios-ACKS-II/pages/Línea de Tiempo de los Antiguos Imperios.md

 - 922 DR: Battle of Thazalhar.
 The Red Wizards ensure their independence from Mulhorand.
 End of Second Mulhorand Empire.
 - 929 DR: Alliance of Chessenta drives Unther back beyond the Riders to the Sky Mountains.
 - 976 DR: Mulhorand invasion of Thay defeated at the River Thazarim.
+- 979 DR: Mordulkin defies the king of Cimbar, beginning the break-up of Chessenta into squabbling city-states.
 - 1018 DR: Tchazzar lidera una campaña contra Death of King Tchazzar in battle against the sahuagin.
 His body is never found.